Paliak/PaliaksNotes/docs/CozyHosting/index.md

 }
 ```

 Seems like someone else is logged in currently.
-Let's use their session cookie and see if we can access /admin.
+Let’s use their session cookie and see if we can access /admin.

 ![Editing the cookie using the firefox dev tools](Assets/firefox_changing_cookie.jpg)

-Refreshing the page it seems that we're logged in!
+Refreshing the page it seems that we’re logged in!

 ![Login button is missing from page.
 Assuming successful login.](Assets/logged_in.jpg)

-Going to the admin panel we're greeted with what looks like some kind of automated patching over ssh tool.
+Going to the admin panel we’re greeted with what looks like some kind of automated patching over ssh tool.

 ![View of the admin panel from /admin](Assets/admin_panel.jpg)